-Since the COVID-19 pandemic began, political activists and community organizations have documented nearly 3,800 hate incidences against members of the Asian American and Pacific Islander community (Stop AAPI Hate, Feb 28 2021).
-Women and the elderly have been disproportionately targeted in physical assaults (Stop AAPI Hate, Feb 9, 2021)
+Since the COVID-19 pandemic began, political activists and community organizations have documented nearly 3,800 hate incidences against members of the Asian American and Pacific Islander community (Stop AAPI Hate National Report, Feb 28, 2021 pdf).
+Women and the elderly have been disproportionately targeted in physical assaults (New Data on Anti-Asian Hate Incidents, Feb 9, 2021 pdf)

 Department of Anthropology